 - The Corporate Governance Guidelines reviewed and approved by the Board contain guidelines to assist the Board in its determination of director independence.
 To qualify as independent under these guidelines, the Board of Directors must affirmatively determine that a director has no material relationship with the Company, other than as a director. - Pursuant to the Guidelines, the Board undertakes an annual review of Director independence.
 During this review, the Board considers transactions and relationships between each Director or any member of his or her immediate family and the Company and its subsidiaries and affiliates, including any which could have been reported under "Certain Transactions with Management and Others" herein.
-The Board also examines transactions and relationships with Directors, Company's executive officers or their affiliates.
-As provided in the Guidelines, the purpose of this review is to determine whether any such relationships or transactions are inconsistent with a determination that a Director is independent. - In the course of this review for the current year, the Board specifically analyzed and discussed three separate matters potentially impacting director independence: first, the relationship between the Company and AmerisourceBergen Corporation ("ABC"), for which Kurt J. Hilzinger serves as executive officer and director; second, the relationship between the Company and Alcatel-Lucent ("Alcatel-Lucent"), for which Frank A. D'Amelio serves as an executive officer; and third, the relationship between the Company and JAPC, Inc. ("JAPC"), which is owned by David A. Jones, Sr., father of David A. Jones, Jr. - The relationship between the Company and ABC consisted of a series of arms-length transactions by which ABC provided certain pharmaceutical services to a corporation acquired by the Company (and which is now a wholly-owned subsidiary of the Company).
-The total amount paid in 2006 by Humana to ABC was \$11,084,374.
-The relationship between ABC and the Humana subsidiary was terminated in 2006.
-The relationship between Alcatel-Lucent and the Company consisted of Alcatel-Lucent paying Humana \$662,815 as premiums for medical and dental insurance coverage.
+The Board also examines transactions and relationships with Directors, executive officers or their affiliates.
+As provided in the Guidelines, the purpose of this review is to determine whether any such relationships or transactions are inconsistent with a determination that a Director is independent. - In the course of this review for the current year, the Board specifically analyzed and discussed certain matters potentially impacting director independence: first, the relationship between the Company and Alcatel-Lucent ("Alcatel-Lucent"), and between the Company and Pfizer Inc. ("Pfizer"), for each of which Frank A. D'Amelio served as an executive officer at some time during 2007; and second, the relationship between the Company and JAPC, Inc. ("JAPC"), which is owned by David A. Jones, Sr., father of David A. Jones, Jr. - The relationship between Alcatel-Lucent and the Company consisted of Alcatel-Lucent paying Humana \$592,657 as premiums for medical and dental insurance coverage.
+The relationship between the Company and Pfizer consists of a negotiated rebate based on the volume of prescriptions of Pfizer drugs obtained by Humana members, an amount that includes Humana claims paid and the co-payments paid by our members for Pfizer drugs.
+These rebate amounts are significant.
+However, these payments to Humana from Pfizer result from activity with many intermediaries over whom Humana exercises no control (i.e. the providers who prescribe these medications, the distributors who sell to the retailers, and the retailers from which our members get prescriptions.)
+In 2007, the rebate amounted to approximately \$134 million.
+Additionally, in connection with a Medicare pilot project called Green Ribbon Health in which Humana and Pfizer are each 50% partners, approximately \$507,000 was paid for Pfizer services through the Green

+Ribbon entity.
 The relationship between JAPC and the Company consisted of a series of transactions by which the Company provides hangar space, pilot services and maintenance for an airplane owned by JAPC.
-For the year ended December 31, 2006, the Company was reimbursed \$424,234 by JAPC.
+For the year ended December 31, 2007, the Company was reimbursed \$532,154 by JAPC.
 The Company is fully reimbursed for the cost of the services.
 The rate paid for all of these services described above is at least as favorable to the Company as market rates.

-- At the conclusion of its review, the Board affirmatively determined, exclusive of the relevant director, that in each case the relationship between the Company and ABC, Alcatel-Lucent, and JAPC was not material, was below the thresholds for independence prescribed by the NYSE, and did not impact the independence of Mr. Hilzinger, Mr. D'Amelio or Mr. Jones, Jr., respectively. - Consistent with these considerations, and based on its review of director independence in light of the standards contained in the Company's Guidelines, the Board determined that each member of the Board of Directors (except Mr. McCallister, who is an employee of the Company) is independent.
+- At the conclusion of its review, the Board affirmatively determined, exclusive of the relevant director, that in each case the relationship between the Company and Alcatel-Lucent, Pfizer, and JAPC was not material, was below the thresholds for independence prescribed by the NYSE, and did not impact the independence of Mr. D'Amelio or Mr. Jones, respectively. - Consistent with these considerations, and based on its review of director independence in light of the standards contained in the Company's Guidelines, the Board determined that each member of the Board of Directors (except Mr. McCallister, who is an employee of the Company) is independent.